Drodat/dev-interview-000/README.md

 ## Getting Started

-This is a [Next.js](https://nextjs.org) project.
+This is a [Next.js](https://nextjs.org) v15 project.
+You may need to update your version of node js.

-To run it, install the pre-installed packages and run the development server:
+To run it, install the packages and run the development server:

 ```bash
 yarn install